Shivamyadav2512/SMS-bot/README.md

 # SMS-bot
-A facebook messenger chatbot that sends free sms
+A chatbot that sends free sms using way2sms